huggingface/hub-docs/docs/hub/datasets-viewer.md

 # Dataset viewer

-The dataset page includes a table with the contents of the dataset, arranged by pages of 100 rows.
+Each dataset page includes a table with the contents of the dataset, arranged by pages of 100 rows.
 You can navigate between pages using the buttons at the bottom of the table.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/dataset-viewer.png"/>